 Graduate Levels

 Each of our learning modes (addition/subtraction and multiplication/division) culminates with a graduate level.
 The graduate level is designed for students to use occasionally to maintain their skills acquired throughout the learning mode; it does not introduce new material.
-On the teacher dashboard, the graduate level is represented by a graduation cap.

 At my school, when a student reaches the graduate level, we typically do the following :